Deploying a Cluster in Galera Manager¶

 Then just click on the blue button labeled, Create New Access Key.
 It will immediately create a new AWS Access Key ID and AWS Access Key.
 You’ll see a box appear like the one in the screenshot below:

-You can copy the text containing the AWS Access Key ID and the AWS Access Key (see Figure 7), and paste each of them into the appropriate fields in Galera Manager where you’re in the process of creating a cluster, in the Default Host Configuration section.
+You can copy the text containing the AWS Access Key ID and the AWS Access Key (see Figure 7), and paste each of them into the appropriate fields in Galera Manager where you are in the process of creating a cluster, in the Default Host Configuration section.
 You may also want to click on the gray button that reads, Download Key File to download the AWS Access Key.
 This will download a CSV file containing the same information.
 Make a copy or download the key immediately and save it to a secure location since you won’t be able to access this key on AWS or in Galera Manager once you close this box.

 SSH Keys

-The last two fields of the Default Host Configuration section are related to ssh enryption keys.
+enryption keys.
 To be clear, below is the screenshot from Figure 1 again, but cropped here around the part on SSH keys:

 These encryption keys are used to access the hosts via SSH.